MOBILE USERS:

 System design first.

-Identify key components of the product’s technical and business environments; use models—not screens— to define how they will interact with one another.
-AI can help document system designs but can’t do system design—at least not yet.
+Identify key components of the product’s technical and business environment; use models—not screens—to define how components interact and impact each other.
+AI doesn’t do system design (at least not yet) but use it to document results.

 Product design second.

 Specify how the user interacts with the product via UX widgets, voice, gestures, and hardware controls; screens are optional and don’t need to be pixel-perfect.
-This is where AI assistance becomes useful.
+Use AI to generate multiple, “good-enough” iterations to explore and test multiple use cases and scenarios.

 Screens third.

 Apply final text, colors, typography, editorial voice, and graphic styles to the product design.
-This is what the user will actually see.
-AI excels at this—once you know what to tell it to do.
+This step requires a human touch as it’s what the user will actually see.

-Design is fundamental to every stage of the product process, from product kickoff through development and launch to business strategy support.
+Design is fundamental to every stage of the product process: product kickoff, development, launch, marketing and promotion.

-I’ve been the first design hire at small companies.
-I’ve been brought in to revitalize existing design teams and processes.
+I’ve been the first design hire at small companies and I’ve been brought in to revitalize and manage design teams at Fortune 250 companies.
+I work cross functionally and dive deep.

 I use models of varying levels of detail to identify and resolve product issues before working on screens and icons.